jiayuan-research/jiayuan-research.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our paper accepted by ICSME 2024: "An Empirical Study of Automatic Program Repair Techniques for Injection Vulnerabilities"
+Our paper was accepted by ICSME 2024: "An Empirical Study of Automatic Program Repair Techniques for Injection Vulnerabilities"